 - (B) Oatmeal with fruit

-- (L) Egg salad with dinner rolls
+- (L) Egg salad with Dinner Biscuits

-- (D) Veggie fried rice (you can also use brown rice)
+- (D) Veggie Fried Rice (you can also use brown rice)

 It’s important to realize, real food doesn’t have to be expensive.
 It doesn’t matter how small your grocery budget is – you can do this!!